yura-lee/Microsoft-Defender-for-Cloud/Labs/Modules/Module-11-AWS.md

 2. Navigate to **Defender for Cloud**, then go to **Environment settings**.
 3. Select **Add environment**, then choose **Amazon Web Services**.
 4. Connecting an AWS account to an Azure subscription.
 5. Enter the details of the AWS account, including the location where you'll store the connector resource.
+Select the *Single account* option.
  ![Add AWS account](../Images/add-aws-account.png?raw=true)
+ >You can identify your *AWS account id* by clicking on your account name in the top right corner of the AWS console.
 6. Select **Next: Select plans**.

 The CSPM plan is enabled by default.